Sujeet2898/90-Days-DSA/README.md

 23. Diameter Of Generic Tree
 24. Iterative Preorder And Postorder Of Generic Tree

-"Part 9: Binary Tree For Beginners" :-
+"Part 9: Binary Tree" :-
 1. Size, Sum, Maximum And Height Of A Binary Tree
 2. Levelorder Traversal Of Binary Tree
 3. Iterative Pre, Post And Inorder Traversals Of Binary Tree